Turturicarv2/dynamic-memory-allocator/README.md

 - `chunk_split(memory_chunk_t*, size_t)`: Splits a larger memory chunk into two smaller chunks, allocating one for the requested size and leaving the remainder available for future allocations.
 - `initialize_dynamic_memory()`: Requests a new memory page from the operating system using mmap and initializes it as the first chunk.

+### Thread Safety
+This library supports multi-threading by using a mutex (pthread_mutex_t) to synchronize access to shared memory structures.
+All critical sections in the allocate_memory and free_memory functions are protected to prevent data races and ensure consistent behavior in concurrent applications.
+Key thread-safety mechanisms:
+1. Global Mutex Lock: Protects access to the global linked list of memory chunks (`first_memory_chunk`).
+2. Error Handling: Ensures the mutex is always unlocked before returning in case of errors or invalid operations.
+3. Thread-safe Initialization and Cleanup:
+    - Mutex initialization and destruction are managed automatically using constructor and destructor attributes.

 ### Project Structure
 - Source Code:
     + `memory_allocation.c`: Implementation of the memory allocation functions.